fyelix/binplus/README.md

 Inspirations
 ------------

-The following projects have inspired Flatdoc.
+The following projects have inspired Bin+.

- * [Backbone.js] - Jeremy's projects have always adopted this "one page documentation" approach which I really love.
+ * [BinDB] - a Project captured all information BIN

  * [Docco] - Jeremy's Docco introduced me to the world of literate programming, and side-by-side documentation in general.

- * [Stripe] - Flatdoc took inspiration on the look of their API documentation.
+ * [Stripe] - We caught more information bin with this endpoint API Stripe.

  * [DocumentUp] - This service has the same idea but does a hosted readme parsing approach.